 Visit his website, (http://renhang.org) put his name in every search engine you come across and don’t forget to look at his beautiful, playful and innocent yet evocative, constructed and dirty photographs.

-How do you tell them that without photographs, the world would never see the struggles of marginalized people, perceived by the general populace as ugly, outcast or irrelevant?
+Born from Science and Art, what follows are stories of imagination, of playing with light and technology or changing worlds and societies.
+Without photographs, would we see the struggles of marginalized people, perceived by the general populace as ugly, outcast or irrelevant?

-When you’re excited at the reasons behind why people are compelled to create and share photographs and are genuinely interested and surprised with other peoples work
+Do you simply enjoy pictures or are you intrigued at, or maybe excited at the reasons behind why people are compelled to create and share photographs?
+Are you genuinely interested and surprised with other peoples work?

 We take photographs, we read about photographs, we read about people taking and reading about photographs and we want to know and understand more about photographs.
 How very meta.

-So take some time to yourself, put your book down and delve into these documentaries.
+Take some time out from your reading, delve into these documentaries instead.
 These videos highlight our interest, demonstrate why we enjoy what we do, explores the craftsmanship of some of the great photographers while showing how diverse our photography community is.

-What video’s are missing? – Are they online?
-Why should we watch them? – Please let us know!
+What’s missing?
+Do you have a favourite?
+Is it online? – Why should we watch it? – Please let us know!

 Ren Hang: The Art of Taboo